everywall/ladder/README.md

 ### Ruleset

 It is possible to apply custom rules to modify the response or the requested URL.
 This can be used to remove unwanted or modify elements from the page.
-The ruleset is a YAML file that contains a list of rules for each domain and is loaded on startup
+The ruleset is a YAML file, a directory with YAML Files, or an URL to a YAML file that contains a list of rules for each domain.
+These rules are loaded on startup.

-See in [ruleset.yaml](ruleset.yaml) for an example.
+There is a basic ruleset available in a separate repository [ruleset.yaml](https://raw.githubusercontent.com/everywall/ladder-rules/main/ruleset.yaml).
+Feel free to add your own rules and create a pull request.

 ```yaml
 - domain: example.com          # Includes all subdomains